The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

 Hark to my words!
-It has been some time now that I have not had a respectful challenge in the palace.
-Therefore, I have brought a fierce gladiator to combat.
+It hath been some time now since I have had a respectable challenge within the palace.
+Therefore, I have brought a fierce gladiator for combat.

 ECLECTUS.